2024-08-05

 Shengjun Zhang (China)

-• High quality satellite altimetry missions have been generating global climate and geophysical data records since the 1980’s (Geosat), currently flying and planned “direct” altimetry missions are abundant in the decades to come.
-They include HY2A/2B/2C/2D, Sentinel 3A/-3B, ICESat-2, Sentinel Michael Freilich -6A/-6B, and SWOT.
-To extend the multi-altimetry climate record, it necessitates collaborations beyond a single space agency for calibration and validation of multiple altimetry instrument, and orbits, media and geophysical corrections, to assess potential inter-mission instrument biases, their drifts, and overall consistency of the interdisciplinary data products, including multi-decadal elevation evolutions of ice-sheets, mountain glaciers/ice caps, ice-shelves, and sea-/Lake-ice, Lake water and river levels, and solid Earth displacements;
+The currently flying and planned altimetry missions are abundant in the decades to come.
+To extend the multi-altimetry climate record, it necessitates collaborations beyond a single space agency for calibration and validation of multiple altimetry instrument, and orbits, media and geophysical corrections, to assess potential inter-mission instrument biases, their drifts, and overall consistency of the interdisciplinary data products, including multi-decadal elevation evolutions of ice-sheets, mountain glacier-s/ice caps, ice-shelves, and sea-/Lake-ice, Lake water and river levels, and solid Earthdisplacements.

-• Continuing to confirm a list of key members at the end of the IAS Planning Group activity period, towards a potential next phase of IAS activities;
+• Continue to confirm a list of key members at the end of the IAS Planning Groupactivity period, towards a potential next phase of IAS activities.

-• Seek and disseminate ideas from the Planning Group and the community to identify potential new and useful altimetry data products, with the associated data retrieval and visualization tools;
+• Seek and disseminate ideas from the Planning Group, IAS Pilot Service and the community to identify potential new and useful altimetry data products, with the associated data retrieval and visualization tools.

 • Seek a consensus among the IAS Planning Group members on the feasibility assessment to establish the IAS during the next phase.